 Alex’s paintings, if they could be said to belong to him at all, are ambiguous and full of tension.
 Sometimes they’re friendly and gentle.
 Sometimes they’re menacing and uncomfortable.
 They look familiar yet feel alien.
 They’re uncanny.
 They are made ‘by’ Alex, but not controlled by him.
 Like the world from which they’ve come from, they don’t always make sense though they can speak to us about our place in it.

 End Cottage is an exhibition of new work by the British artist Alex Crocker, presenting large scale paintings and works on paper.
 At the heart of Crocker’s intuitive practice is an exploration of painting as a medium and as a practice that is lived.
 He lives and works in rural Norfolk.

 A small artist publication and a limited edition accompany the exhibition.

-Join us (online!) for the launch of the inaugural edition of DreamsTimeFree, a new annual publication of experimental artists writing published by TACO!
+is a new publication of experimental artists writing published by TACO!

 BREAD AND THE CITY

 Bread and the City is a day long event led by artist Laura Wilson that explores the political, economic and social impact of food industrialisation and cities on our health.

 Commencing with a free communal lunch followed by screenings and discussions Bread and the City includes contributions from Laura Wilson, writers Jane Levi and Carolyn Steel, and artist and curator Jo Capper.